Greater Bamboo Lemurs

 Helping Lemurs with Helpsimus

-We work with French charity Helpsimus, funding a project to protect Greater bamboo lemurs and Red bellied lemurs in the Madagascan rainforest.
-This project has two aims: to study lemurs, to find out how we can help them and look after their habitat, and to educate communities nearby to where they live, so local populations can help look after them.
+We supported French charity Helpsimusin funding a project to protect Greater bamboo lemurs and Red bellied lemurs in the Madagascan rainforest.
+This project had two aims: to study lemurs, to find out how we can help them and look after their habitat, and to educate communities nearby to where they live, so local populations can help look after them.

 Facts